 If you do not qualify as a Wisconsin resident, you will be assessed nonresident tuition.
 In determining residence status for tuition purposes, different standards are used than those which may be used for voting, paying taxes, etc. Individuals who come to Wisconsin primarily for educational purposes do not automatically qualify as Wisconsin residents for tuition purposes, even after living in Wisconsin a year or more.

 Please note: if you have been classified as a non-resident because you: a) did not claim residence or b) did not submit all information requested by our office, your non-resident tuition status will remain in effect and you will be assessed the non-resident tuition fees.
 If the documentation necessary to re-evaluate your non-resident tuition status is not submitted to our office by the last class day of the term for which you are requesting exemption from nonresident tuition, your residence status will not be re-evaluated for that term.
-After the term in question is over, you cannot submit documentation to change your residence status for that term.

 Further, if you are classified as a resident for tuition purposes and are notified that your resident tuition classification will NOT be finalized until our office receives additional information in the future (such as tax letters), and if you do not submit the requested information by the given deadline, your status will be changed to non-resident, and you will be retroactively assessed the non-resident tuition rate for the term in question and for any subsequent terms.

 Remember: it is your responsibility to read and respond to all official correspondence from this university, whether it is sent electronically or hard copy.

 Click on the following links for further information regarding: